the more you know

 Lake Powell

 Lake Powell goes from Utah to Arizona, or the other way around depending on how you want to look at it.
-Lake Powell is an out of this world lake surrounded by large desert cliffs.
-You may remember us mentioning Lake Powell earlier in the Arizona section of the best places to elope because you can access the lake form Page, Arizona.
+Lake Powell is an out-of-this-world lake surrounded by large desert cliffs.
+You may remember us mentioning Lake Powell earlier in the Arizona section of the best places to elope because you can access the lake from Page, Arizona.

 Why would you want to elope on a lake?!
 Well for one, how does this even work?!
-You can rent house boats from the Page area or Bullfrog area in Utah and elope on the lake docked on any of the shores.
-Outside of eloping ON the lake you can elope on the outer edge of areas overlooking into the lake from Arizona or Utah.
+You can rent houseboats from the Page area or Bullfrog area in Utah and elope on the lake docked on any of the shores.
+Outside of eloping ON the lake, you can elope on the outer edge of areas overlooking the lake from Arizona or Utah.
+This is an excellent location whether you want to elope on the lake or overlooking it.

-There are several different ways to get to Lake Powell depending on which part of the lake you are wanting to visit.
-You can fly into Las Vegas, Salt Lake City, Phoenix, etc. Either way you will need to rent a car to get here.
+There are several different ways to get to Lake Powell depending on which part of the lake you want to visit.
+You can fly into Las Vegas, Salt Lake City, Phoenix, etc. Either way, you will need to rent a car to get here.

 A permit may be required depending on where you’re looking to get married along the lake.